Wild boar: In culture

 3rd century sandstone Varaha sculpture from Mathura, depicting the Hindu boar god Varaha rescuing the earth, depicted as a goddess dangling from his tusks.

+In East Asian Buddhism, the goddess Mārīcī is often depicted riding a boar.

 The boar as a warrior also appears in Germanic cultures, with its image having been frequently engraved on shields and swords.
 They also feature on Germanic boar helmets, such as the Benty Grange helmet, where it was believed to offer protection to the wearer and has been theorised to have been used in spiritual transformations into swine, similar to berserkers.
 The boar features heavily in religious practice in Germanic paganism where it is closely associated with Freyr and has also been suggested to have been a totemic animal to the Swedes, especially to the Yngling royal dynasty who claimed descent from the god.

 According to Tacitus, the Baltic Aesti featured boars on their helmets and may have also worn boar masks.
 The boar and pig were held in particularly high esteem by the Celts, who considered them to be their most important sacred animal.
 Some Celtic deities linked to boars include Moccus and Veteris.
 It has been suggested that some early myths surrounding the Welsh hero Culhwch involved the character being the son of a boar god.
 Nevertheless, the importance of the boar as a culinary item among Celtic tribes may have been exaggerated in popular culture by the Asterix series, as wild boar bones are rare among Celtic archaeological sites and the few that do occur show no signs of butchery, having probably been used in sacrificial rituals.

 The boar also appears in Vedic mythology and Hindu mythology.
 A story present in the Brahmanas has the god Indra slaying an avaricious boar, who has stolen the treasure of the asuras, then giving its carcass to the god Vishnu, who offered it as a sacrifice to the gods.
 In the story's retelling in the Charaka Samhita, the boar is described as a form of Prajapati and is credited with having raised the Earth from the primeval waters.
 In the Ramayana and the Puranas, the same boar is portrayed as Varaha, an avatar of Vishnu.